rykerwilliams/clevelandrocs.net/_profiles/BCDruid.md

 ## BC Druid

-BC Druid aka towelie is an expert at the trombone and the red green spider deck.
+BC Druid is an expert at the trombone and the red green spider deck.
 He doesn't believe in sleeves.